jean-michelet/poc-fastify-di/README.md

 });
 ```

-If the service has dependencies, they will be resolved recursively using the same mechanism, making it possible to test composed service plugins without manually wiring their dependencies.
+If the service has dependencies, they will be resolved recursively.

 ## Scoped Plugins